Vincentmask/haosheng-webdev-labs/reflection.md

 #### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+Just some refreshement on jquery, but did get little rusty on the dollar sign tho, so I went online for some help

 #### ❏ How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

+It's great, even tho I don't think jquery is still popular now but it is still good to have the knowledge of it.

 #### ❏ Was there something that you wish had been explained better?

+Everything was pretty clear and stright forward so nope

 #### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

+No that I know in this lab